Return to TiltPlate page

 Q) Is any regular maintenance required.

-A) The bearings have a grease fitting but only require greasing every
+grease fitting but only require greasing every

 5 years or so to keep the moisture out.
 Any type of automotive

-Never-Seize to allow easy disassembly should it ever be required.
-No other
+All of the stainless fitting are assembled with Never-Seez to allow easy disassembly should it ever be required.
+No other maintenance is required.
+DX Engineering carries this product for about $15.

 Q) Can you provide installation service or do you recommend anyone?